Nirmal Khatri: Early life and education

-Nirmal Khatri was born in Faizabad in the state of Uttar Pradesh.
-He attended the K. S. Saket PG College in Ayodhya, Faizabad and received LL.B and MA (in political science).
+Nirmal Khatri was born in Ayodhya in the state of Uttar Pradesh.
+He attended the K.S.
+Saket P.G.
+College in Ayodhya and received LL.B and MA (in political science).
 Subsequently, he was awarded PhD degree.
 Khatri worked as an advocate and farmer before joining politics.

 Political career

 Nirmal Khatri has been in active politics since early 1970s.
 During his early days, he joined Youth wing of Indian National Congress before gradually moving to Indian National Congress.
 During his political career, he held several key party positions.
 Khatri is also a former member and minister in the Uttar Pradesh Legislative Assembly.